Tokyo Weather in March: Cherry Blossom Timing, Wearing & Travel Tips

 • Thermal base layers (Heattech): A total game-changer!
 These thin, moisture-wicking tops will keep you warm without adding bulk under your clothes.

 • Versatile hoodies or sweatshirts: The ultimate "on-the-go" layer.
-Pair them with jeans for a casual, trendy look that fits right in with Tokyo’s streetwear scene.
+Pair them with jeans for a casual, trendy look that perfectly suits Tokyo’s streetwear scene.

 • Comfy flat walking shoes: You'll be hitting some serious step counts!
 Make sure your shoes are broken in and ready for miles of urban exploration.